-A-B Tech has partnered with BankMobile to disburse financial aid refunds.
+A-B Tech has partnered with BankMobile to disburse financial aid and tuition refunds.
 After students have registered for classes, a Refund Selection Kit will be mailed in a green envelope.
-All students will be provided three options to receive their disbursement through BankMobile.
-More information can be found on the Financial Aid Office website
+All students will be provided two options to receive their disbursement through BankMobile.
+More information can be found on the Financial Aid Office website.